California Club: Organizational history

 The California Club was incorporated on December 24, 1888.
-The first organizational meeting was held September 24, 1887, with N. C. Coleman as chairman and H. T. DeWilson as secretary.
+The first organizational meeting was held September 24, 1887, with N.C.
+Coleman as chairman and H.T.
+DeWilson as secretary.

-The constitution and bylaws of the Union Social Club, of San Francisco, was reported and accepted without any change by the body of gentlemen assembled.
+"The constitution and bylaws of the Union Social Club, of San Francisco, was reported and accepted without any change by the body of gentlemen assembled.
 There was considerable discussion on the ... name of the club, and ... it was decided to call it the California Club, of Los Angeles.
 The section in the bylaws granting army and navy officers all the privileges of members upon half-rate caused considerable feeling among the members.
-Four votes were taken on the question, and at last it was decided to allow the bylaws to read as they have for twenty-five years in the Union Club.
+Four votes were taken on the question, and at last it was decided to allow the bylaws to read as they have for twenty-five years in the Union Club."

 The club's first location was in the second-floor rooms over the Tally-Ho Stables on the northwest corner of First and Fort (Broadway) streets, where the Los Angeles County Law Library now stands.
 It moved to the Wilcox Building on the southeast corner of Second and Spring streets in 1895, occupying the two top floors, the fourth and fifth.
 The building was the first in Los Angeles to have two elevators—one for the public and the other for members.
 The men's dining room, reading room, bar and lounge were on the top floor.
 On the floor below was the ladies' dining room.

 The club stayed in the Wilcox Building for a decade before moving because of its growing membership.
-The new location was decided based on the fact that the city was expanding southward and westward.
-In 1904, the club's headquarters moved to a five-story building with basement and roof garden amenities on Fifth and Hill streets.
+In 1904, the club's headquarters moved to a five-story building on Fifth and Hill streets.

 At various times in its history, the California Club was accused of discrimination against women, African Americans, Jews, and other minorities.
+The California Club did not admit African Americans or women until the 1980s.
 In a vote taken in June 1987, 90 percent of the voting members favored admitting women.
-In addition, the Los Angeles City Council in May 1987 voted 12-0 to ban discriminatory practices at institutions in Los Angeles like the California Club.
+In addition, the Los Angeles City Council in May 1987 voted, 12–0, to ban discriminatory practices at institutions in Los Angeles like the California Club.
 Since that time, the Club has maintained a non-discriminatory policy for admission to membership.